-Former Brampton firefighter James Schwalm charged with First-Degree murder in relation to his wife, Ashley Schwalm’s death in Collingwood
+Former Brampton firefighter James Schwalm sentenced to life in prison in relation to his wife, Ashley Schwalm’s death in Collingwood

 The 2023 Ontario Homicide Victim List is available here